Koos Koster: Aftermath and legal proceedings

 News of the massacre in the Netherlands provoked demonstrations which called for the removal of the Revolutionary Government Junta of El Salvador which they deemed responsible for the massacre.
 The Army denied that the journalists were massacred, instead stating that they were killed in crossfire, and José Napoleón Duarte, the President of the Revolutionary Government Junta, visited the site on 25 March 1982 and stated that he believed the killings were an accident.
 A memorial was erected in Amsterdam on 16 April 1982 in memory of the four journalists and the 40,000 victims of the civil war up to that point.

 In 1993, the United Nations' Truth Commission for El Salvador identified Colonel Mario Aldaberto Reyes Mena of the Salvadoran Army as having ordered the massacre, however, because of an amnesty bill passed in 1993, Reyes Mena was not able to be charged with ordering the massacre.
 In 2016, however, the Supreme Court of El Salvador found the 1993 amnesty bill to be unconstitutional.
 On 16 July 2021, human rights organizations in Dulce Nombre de María filed a criminal complaint against Reyes Mena and twenty-five ex-soldiers, accusing them of organizing and carrying out the massacre.
+On 3 June 2025, Reyes Mena, along with former Defense Minister José Guillermo García and former treasury police director Francisco Morán were convicted by a jury in Chalatenango for the deaths of Koster and the other journalists and sentenced to 15 years' imprisonment.